A - F

 To help organizations manage and mitigate cybersecurity risks, the National Institute of Standards and Technology (NIST) developed the Cybersecurity Framework (CSF), a valuable and flexible set...

-What is privileged account management (PAM)?
+What is privileged access management (PAM)?
 Privileged Access Management (PAM) is a set of cybersecurity strategies and technologies designed to control, monitor, and protect privileged accounts...

 PKI (Public Key Infrastructure)